 In 2015 we celebrated our 90th anniversary and whilst we embrace our heritage we look forward to the future.
 We strive to maintain and improve where necessary quality of production, using as environmentally friendly methods as much as possible.
 The company remains to be plant-orientated and will continue to focus on the needs of our customers.

-With both garden centres offering solutions for all your garden needs, it’s well worth a visit to St Bridget Nurseries’ Garden Centres.
+With our garden centre offering solutions for all your garden needs, it’s well worth a visit to St Bridget’s.